wordpress security scan

 It is especially useful for site owners who want:

-This makes it a strong option for bloggers, small businesses, and WooCommerce sites that want protection without ongoing setup.
+This makes it a strong option for bloggers, small businesses, and WooCommerce sites that want protection without ongoing maintenance.

 MalCare